berrlang/berr/README.md

 // here is where things get a bit complex
 // a function does not have to have its operations indented
-// however if you do not indent make sure there is a 'return' or 'end' statement
+// however if you do not indent make sure there is a 'return' or 'end' statement make hello with (input), print "hello @input" end

+// you can also use curly braces (indent not required) make hello with (input) {
+  print "hello @input"
+}

+// one line code, useful for minifying code
+// simple, just add a '.' to the end

+// one line functions do not need a 'return' or 'end' but do require a '.' name ins be "ins". print "hello berr". make world with (a), print "a".

 ```